Music therapy can help children who are affected by:

 Key Changes music therapists

-Our music therapists are HCPC registered and have worked in a variety of settings throughout Hampshire and neighbouring areas, including early years centres, special schools, nurture groups, education centres, mainstream schools and specialist schools for PMLD and ASD.
+Our music therapists are HCPC registered and have worked in a variety of settings throughout Hampshire and neighbouring areas, including early years nurseries, special schools, mainstream schools and specialist schools for PMLD and ASD.

 Our current involvement includes: